 Steps to Bring Back the Missing Settings Option in the GNOME Desktop Environment

-The first step is to open the terminal window with the shortcut (Ctrl + Alt + T) and execute the following command to update the system repository:
+So now open the terminal window with the shortcut Ctrl + Alt + T and execute the following command to update the system repository:

 $ sudo apt update

-Once the update process is over, execute the next line of command to install
+Once the update process is over, execute the next line of the command to install

 gnome-control-center and wait for it to finish.